Encouraging student achievement through a wide range of extracurricular activities

 How can HEAR make you more employable?

-Students will be able to use HEAR to assist them in completing job applications and preparing for job interviews, or even benefit from networking opportunities.
-The Young Directors Forum (YDF) is a platform for young directors and future leaders with the shared vision of creating events that fit their interests and needs whilst providing experiences and networking opportunities whilst engaging their minds with the core business topics of today and tomorrow.
+HEAR can help students complete job applications and prepare for job interviews, as well as benefit from networking opportunities.
+The Young Directors Forum (YDF) is a platform for young directors and future leaders with the shared vision of creating events that fit their interests and needs whilst providing experiences and networking opportunities.

 Institute of Directors (IoD) Student Membership project